Saline vs Silicone Breast Implants: One of These Things Is Not like the Other

 Out of all the women who get breast implants, 48.5% are between the ages of 19-34 years.
 Whether you’re 22 or 54, they all need to decide between saline vs silicone implants.

 Many women wonder what the difference is between saline breast implants and silicone implants.
-Keep reading as we share with you everything you need to know about saline vs silicone implants.
+Keep reading as we share with you everything you need to know about saline and silicone breast implants.

+The material in each implant is different.
 It’s important to know what each type of implant is made from before you decide which is best for you.
+This decision is going to be one of the biggest factors in your road to beautiful breasts.

 Cost of Implants

 When searching for a plastic surgeon, never choose a doctor simply because they are the least expensive.
-Breast augmentation is an investment in yourself and you should focus on finding the best plastic surgeons in LA, not the cheapest.
+You should treat breast augmentation as an investment in yourself and understand the costs associated with the surgery.
+Going with the cheapest option is not always the best.
+You should focus on finding the best plastic surgeons in LA and surrounding areas.

 Women with a larger amount of natural breast tissue are good candidates for saline implants.
 That’s because saline implants can show rippling in women with very small breasts.

-While the best plastic surgeons in LA can overfill the implant to help minimize rippling, you may end up with a firmer feeling breast.
+Rippling can be minimized by overfilling the implant, however, you may end up with a firmer feeling breast.
 The more natural breast tissue you have, the less chance rippling will occur, even without overfilling the implant.

 Saline implants are more budget-friendly.
 They tend to cost about a thousand dollars less than silicone.